emul8/emul8/doc/source/introduction.rst

 :doc:`workflow` shows how to start an emulation, describing one of our demo scripts.

-:doc:`time_and_synchronization` presents a more advanced topic of execution determinsm.
+:doc:`time_and_synchronization` presents a more advanced topic of execution determinism.

 :doc:`peripherals` starts the part focused on model development, describing the process of peripheral implementation.